 How to Reduce Dog Pulling to Get Back Home

-This scenario seems to pave the path to little chances for recovery, doesn't it?
-How can you help a dog who is paralyzed with fear, unable to concentrate and cares less about you, your treats or anything else?
+This scenario seems to have little chance for recovery, doesn't it?
+How can you help a dog who is paralyzed with fear, unable to concentrate, and cares less about you, treats or anything else?
 What can you do when all his mind, body and forces are concentrated on that one thing which is getting back home?
 Following are some ideas.

 Use the Right Equipment

 Your choice of equipment can help make a difference in your dog.
 A regular buckle collar will only cause your dog to cough, gag and choke.
 Choke collars that tighten when your dog pulls will only increase the level of anxiety your dog feels.
 Prong collars may make you feel like you're power steering, but again, the associated discomfort will increase your dog's stress and anxiety.

 A better choice is a harness, best of all, a front-attachment harness.
 Make sure you get a harness that your fearful dog cannot slip out of.
 If you are concerned your dog can slip out of your harness, let him wear a martingale collar along with your harness, and clip the leash to both the front ring on the harness and the martingale collar or let him wear two leashes, one attached to the harness and one to the martingale collar.

 Desensitize and Countercondition